Bhupesh-V/tutorialdb/CONTRIBUTING.md

 ### Submitting Pull Requests

 **Before submitting a Pull Request, please make sure there is a corresponding issue.
-The PR should solve an existing issue.**
+If not, please provide a clear description and title for your PR**

 Follow the steps below while submitting a PR.